Frequently Asked Questions

 • Similarity of opportunities refers to “training, transfers, promotions, pay, mobility, and other career enhancement opportunities offered” by an organization.

 OFCCP’s Technical Assistance Guide (TAG) for Supply and Service Contractors provides useful guidance on the three factors noted above and how to create job groups that comply with OFCCP regulations.
 For example, the TAG suggests employers should use EEO-1 categories as a starting point for the creation of job groups.
-The TAG also suggests that employers should consider concepts such as supervisory responsibilities, function of jobs, levels within job families, and pay ranges associated jobs.
+The TAG also suggests that employers should consider concepts such as supervisory responsibilities, function of jobs, levels within job families, and pay ranges associated with jobs.
 While the TAG states that employers should consider whether job groups are a sufficient size to conduct meaningful statistical analyses, there is no minimum or maximum number required for a job group.

-Federal contractors and subcontractors frequently use temporary agencies and executive search firms to assist in finding candidates.
-There are important recordkeeping requirements associated with the use of temporary agencies and executive search firms.
+Federal contractors and subcontractors frequently use temporary agencies and executive search firms (third parties) to assist in finding or evaluating candidates.
+There are important recordkeeping requirements associated with the use of a third party.

 OFCCP requires that federal contractors and subcontractors collect and retain records on candidates for open positions.
 Employers are allowed to use third parties such as temporary agencies and executive search firms to find and evaluate candidates.
-However, OFCCP’s FAQs concerning Internet applicants make it clear that “the use of a recruiting firm…does not relieve a contractor of its recordkeeping obligations…[R]ecordkeeping obligations belong to federal contractor or subcontractor.”
+However, OFCCP’s FAQs concerning Internet Applicants make it clear that “the use of a recruiting firm…does not relieve a contractor of its recordkeeping obligations…[R]ecordkeeping obligations belong to [the] federal contractor or subcontractor.”

 Recordkeeping rules are different when a federal contractor or subcontractor uses a third party to provide temporary workers who remain on the payroll of the third party.
 In this situation, recordkeeping obligations typically begin to apply when a federal contractor or subcontractor considers temporary workers for conversion to its regular workforce.